Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Introduction

 We further evaluate the diversity and quality of our dataset, ensuring it encompasses a broad array of object categories while showcasing rich variability.
-Through meticulous manual labeling, we affirm the high quality of the dataset.
-Additionally, we conduct ablation studies to examine the effects of various filtering intensities.
-We also investigate an alternative methodology for constructing image difference data focused on ``object removal'', assessing its effectiveness on LLaVA-1.5-7B and MGM-7B, and present fruitful insights on the construction of contrastive data synthesis.
+Through meticulous manual labeling, we affirm the high quality of our dataset.
+Furthermore, we conduct ablation studies to examine the effects of various filtering intensities.
+We also investigate an alternative methodology for constructing image difference data focusing on ``object removal'', assessing its effectiveness and presenting fruitful insights on the construction of contrastive data.

 Our contributions are summarized as follows:

 \begin{itemize}[leftmargin=*]